Music and art are hard to classify.

 Form describes the overall structure of the music.
 Form is the architecture that brings different sections of music together.
 A song can be made up of a combination and patterns of verses, choruses, bridges, intros, outros, interludes, and more.

 It is important to understand the forms that make up most of the songs in your genre.
 Not so that you copy them exactly, but so that you understand what works.
-Form is a huge subject, so we have written an entire guide on form available here.
+Form is a huge subject, so we have written an entire guide on form and song structure.

 Reverberation is not a traditional “element of music”, but especially in modern musical production, it is important.
 Reverberation could also be called a “sense of space”.
 Does the music sound far away?
 Does it sound like it is in a big room?
 Or is the music near, direct, and present?